ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/integrations/akka.net-persistence/events-and-snapshots.markdown

 which serves as the events journal.

 **The Events collection**:

-  * Each event is stored as a document in the `Events` collection in append-only mode.
+Each event is stored as a document in the `Events` collection in append-only mode.

-  * This collection is designated by the RavenDB plugin for Akka's stored events.
-    Although it is technically possible to store documents from other sources in this collection,
-    it is recommended to reserve the Events collection exclusively for Akka storage.

 **The Event document**:
 Each event document includes the following fields, among others: